LanceXu2001/Deploy_code/README.md

 ## Installation

-- Refer to `INSTALL.md` in [KungfuBot](https://github.com/TeleHuman/PBHC) for environment setup and installation instructions.
+- Creat a virtual env and install KungfuBot.
+Refer to `INSTALL.md` in [KungfuBot](https://github.com/TeleHuman/PBHC) for environment setup and installation instructions.
+Since deploy code would import torch and other dependency embedded in isaacgym, so please **do not** skip installing isaacgym.

-- Following the installation guidance to install python simulation [unitree_mujoco](https://github.com/unitreerobotics/unitree_mujoco).
+- Following the installation guidance to install python simulation [unitree_mujoco](https://github.com/unitreerobotics/unitree_mujoco) in the same env.

 - Since the original simulator will only update the simulation step after policy inference, which do not align with the real world deployment.
 Please change the following files for better sim2real transfer.
     - Adjust `unitree_mujoco/simulate_python/config.py`, change `ROBOT_TYPE="g1"` and`SIMULATE_DT=0.002` to simulate real world state update.